Coloring ideas for Giraffe

 Giraffes have golden-yellow or light brown coats covered in darker brown or orange spots.
 You can use tan, yellow, and brown to create their patchy patterns.
 Their long legs and neck make them perfect for tall savannah grasses and leafy trees, so don’t forget to add acacia trees and warm orange skies in the background!

-On the back of the page, why not try writing some fun facts about the giraffe, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the giraffe, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Giraffe?